vibhor98/Scrabble-Challenge/README.md

 # Scrabble-Challenge
-A challenge to get every valid word from the wrack to win the Scrabble game within minutes.
+A challenge to get every valid word from the wrack of letters entered by the user to win the Scrabble game within minutes.